ilnostrodioscuro/polyinterpolate/README.md

-# polyinterpolate
+# Polynomial Interpolation
-Finds interpolating polynomial for a given dataset
+Finds interpolating polynomial for a given dataset and evaluates for a given x